GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Gato GraphQL PRO is needed for enhanced security for public APIs, adding HTTP caching, sending emails, executing updates in bulk, connecting to external services, and automating tasks (among others).

-= Can I ask for a refund? =

-If Gato GraphQL PRO does not solve your problem, you have 30 days to request a refund.

 == Screenshots ==

 1. GraphiQL client to execute queries in the wp-admin